 - Magento: Opting for Magento, especially after a Shopify to Magento migration, means businesses should be prepared for costs associated with hosting, security, and potential development.
 While there’s an initial investment, the customizable nature can offer better long-term ROI for specific businesses.

-- Shopify: Shopify’s pricing model is more straightforward, with monthly subscription plans.
-However, as businesses grow, transaction fees and costs associated with third-party integrations can add up.
-This realization often pushes businesses to evaluate the potential long-term savings of a Shopify to Magento 2 data migration.
+- Shopify: With monthly subscription plans, Shopify’s pricing model is more straightforward.
+However, transaction fees and costs associated with third-party integrations can increase as businesses grow.
+This realization often pushes firms to evaluate the potential long-term savings of a Shopify to Magento 2 data migration.

 Potential Challenges in Migration